-As of 31 December 2021, the Group had USD 24.5 million in cash and bank balances and debt of USD 96.8 million resulting in a net debt position of approximately USD 72 million.
-Receivables from December 2021 liftings of USD 39.8 million were received post year-end.
-In addition to Block G and Dussafu capital expenditure, the Company is committed to a drilling obligation of one well on Block 2B in South Africa.
+As of 31 December 2022, the Group had USD 32.7 million in cash and bank balances and debt of USD 79.5 million resulting in a net debt position of approximately USD 46.8 million.
+In addition to Block G and Dussafu capital expenditure, the Company is committed to progress activities on Block EG-01 and Block S in Equatorial Guinea.
 Although the Company is well funded to undertake upcoming capital expenditure, there is risk that additional funding may be required to conclude such activities.
 Should additional funding be required in the future for additional capital expenditure for new development phases or working capital requirements, the Company has various alternatives available which it can explore to fulfil such additional requirements.
 Options include, amongst others, offtake prepayment structures, utilisation of undrawn financing facility and the issuance of shares.
 As a result, these financial statements have been prepared under the assumption of going concern and realisation of assets and settlement of debt in normal operations.